AskAjay.ai

 The Bottom Line

 I started with Klarna for a reason.
-Not as a cautionary tale — as a success story.
+It’s not a cautionary tale.
+It’s a success story.
 They tried something bold, learned it didn’t work as expected, and had the courage to publicly admit it and change course.
 That’s exactly what the AI industry needs more of.

 Three Challenges for You in 2026

-- Invest in your people.
-The most important AI capability isn’t the model — it’s human judgment.
+3. Invest in your people.
+The most important AI capability isn’t the model.
+It’s human judgment.

 The AI revolution is real.
 It’s just slower, messier, and more human than the headlines suggest.
 And if that disappoints you, you were probably building on hype, not strategy.
 The rest of us?
 We’ve got work to do.